 SonderMind offers video telehealth sessions that are a safe and convenient way to connect with a therapist.
 Video sessions are a great option if you can’t find therapists near you.
 And it’s an especially great option during the pandemic.

-While the research on online therapy is limited, available studies have suggested it provides benefits.
+While the research on online therapy is limited, available studies suggest it provides benefits.

-A separate small 2016 study found that patients with major depressive disorder who experienced a blended therapy protocol of face-to-face and online sessions reported improvements in depression, health-related quality of life, and anxiety.
+A small 2016 study found that people with major depressive disorder who experienced a blended therapy protocol of face-to-face and online sessions reported improvements in depression, health-related quality of life, and anxiety.

 Therapy can be expensive.
 If you have insurance, you may be able to bring down the cost, though.

 SonderMind is in-network with a wide range of insurance networks: Aetna, Anthem (Blue Cross Blue Shield), Apostrophe, Bright Health, Cigna, Friday Health Plans, Kaiser, Optum, Medicare, and United Healthcare.

 SonderMind therapists are in-network with Medicaid in some states.
 If you have insurance, call the customer service number on the back of your card to confirm your specific benefits and find out how much you’ll pay per session out of pocket.
 For up-to-date information, you can visit sondermind.com/insurance.